-Currently a Vocal Coach at the University of Houston's Moores Opera Center, Elena Lacheva is preparing the upcoming productions of Les contes d'Hoffmann by Offenbach and Frau Margot by Thomas Pasatieri.
+Currently a Vocal Coach at the University of Houston's Moores Opera Center, Elena Lacheva prepared the 2014-2015 season's productions of Les contes d'Hoffmann by Offenbach, Gianni Schicchi by Puccini, and Frau Margot by Thomas Pasatieri.
 As a member of the Houston Grand Opera Studio, she was involved in the rehearsal process and performances of Wagner's Das Rheingold, Weinberg's The Passenger, Verdi's Aida, and Il trovatore, Kern's Showboat and Puccini's La Boheme; and performed extensively with the Studio singers in recitals in Texas and Louisiana.
 Elena completed her collaborative piano studies with Martin Katz at the University of Michigan School of Music, Theatre, and Dance in 2012 and that summer she was an apprentice coach in the Merola Program at the San Francisco Opera Center, working on Dominick Argento’s Postcard from Morocco and participating at the Schwabacher Summer Concerts.
 She was a répétiteur and coach for Verdi's Falstaff at the University of Michigan School of Music, and was a Fellow of the Tanglewood Music Center where she collaborated in Stravinsky’s Renard with the Mark Morris Dance Group.
 At the Chicago College of Performing Arts Elena rehearsed and performed Ravel’s The Spanish Hour for the annual OPERAFEST festival.
 Elena has performed internationally in solo and chamber music concerts in Berlin, Germany and Reykjavík, Iceland.
 In 2012 she appeared in the Musical Bridges Across the World recital series in San Antonio.